awsdocs/amazon-appstream2-developer-guide/doc_source/troubleshooting-fleets.md

 1. On the image builder desktop, open Image Assistant\.

-1. Follow the necessary steps in Image Assistant to finish creating your image\.
+1. Follow the required steps in Image Assistant to finish creating your image\.
 For more information, see [Tutorial: Create a Custom AppStream 2\.0 Image by Using the AppStream 2\.0 Console](tutorial-image-builder.md)\.

 ## I need to persist environment variables across my fleet instances\.<a name="troubleshooting-persist-environment-variables"></a>